-NVIDIA Tegra 4i achieves 150Mbps LTE-Advanced data speeds in CTIA demoAlex Wagner - Deputy Managing Editor, News Desk
+NVIDIA Tegra 4i achieves 150Mbps LTE-Advanced data speeds in CTIA demoAlex Wagner - Editorial Director of News and Content

 After originally showing off its Tegra 4i processor with integrated i500 LTE modem at Mobile World Congress in February, NVIDIA today announced that it's demoing an improved version at CTIA this week.
 While the Tegra 4i that appeared at MWC was capable of Cat 3 100Mbps LTE data speeds, the model being shown by NVIDIA at CTIA is gobbling up data at Cat 4 150Mbps speeds.
 The big deal here is that this 150Mbps-capable Tegra 4i features the same hardware as the 100Mbps-capable Tegra 4i from MWC; it's simply received a software update that enabled it to achieve those higher download speeds.

 In its demo, NVIDIA used a Tegra 4i-powered Phoenix reference phone connected to a testing unit that emulated an LTE Cat 4 network since there are no actual LTE Cat 4 networks live quite yet.
 NVIDIA also showed the Phoenix connecting to AT&T's network for voice calls and LTE video streaming.
 Since NVIDIA's Tegra 4i processor is multi-mode, it can connect to LTE-Advanced networks as well as LTE, 3G and 2G service.